ThanabordeeN/ollama-data-creator/README.md

 - Implementation of a GUI for easier configuration.
 - Expansion of supported input formats.

+## License 📜

+OLLAMA DATA CREATOR is MIT licensed, as found in the LICENSE file.

+MIT License

-Thank you for choosing OLLAMA DATA CREATOR for your data generation needs! 🙌
+Thank you for choosing OLLAMA DATA CREATOR for your data generation needs! 🙌🦙